 Fort Lauderdale Head and Neck Injury Lawyers

 Head and neck injuries can occur in a wide variety of ways in South Florida.
 They are commonly sustained in motor vehicle accidents, slip and fall accidents, and even in the workplace.
 Many head and neck injuries also involve injury to the soft tissue of the neck and can impact the victim differently in every case.
+If you have sustained head or neck injuries in an accident in Florida, call or contact the Fort Lauderdale Head and Neck Injury Lawyers at Lawlor, White & Murphey today for a free consultation.

 Unfortunately, head and neck injuries are often not taken as seriously as other types of injuries.
 However, the trauma and ongoing treatment requirements associated with head and neck injuries can be as severe, challenging and expensive as other types of significant injuries.